-Tubing in Vang Vieng – The Basics and When to Start
+1. Vang Vieng Tubing – The Basics and When to Start

 Tubing is literally an activity, where you put on your swimsuit and ride a river in a tube.
-Well, that’s the scaled down version of it.
-In Laos, it means tubing down the river, stopping by river bars and drinking beer from about 11am to 8pm.
-So eat a big breakfast, apply some sunscreen, buy a few cans and head down the office.
+Well, that’s the scaled-down version of it.
+In Laos, it means tubing down the river, stopping by river bars, and drinking beer from about 11 am to 8 pm.
+So eat a big breakfast, apply some sunscreen, buy a few cans and head down to the office.
 You won’t need any fancy camera gear for this one, just your phone or GoPro.
 It’s a perfect way to either relax all day or get hammered.
 We chose the relax part with a few beers.

-Start at 11am.
+Start at 11 am.
 It took us 5 hours to tube down the river, with two stops included.
-The first at a bar, where we played beer pong and the second for lunch.
-The time on river depends on the season (stream) and how many stops you will make.
-But count on this being a minimum of 2 hours activity.
+The first was at a bar, where we played beer pong and the second for lunch.
+The time on the river depends on the season (stream) and how many stops you will make.
+But count on this being a minimum of 2 hours of activity.

-Once arriving to Vang Vieng, you definitely see a few signs for tubing offers at various offices.
-We made our arrangements directly with the hotel, that way the pick-up service was free and took us straight to the tubing office on the day of the activity.
+Once arriving at Vang Vieng, you definitely see a few signs for tubing offers at various offices.
+We made our arrangements directly with the hotel, that way the pick-up service was free and took us straight to the Vang Vieng tubing office on the day of the activity.
 If you decide to look around yourself, just walk on the main street and ask at various tourist offices.
-We booked an hour before leaving, at 10am.
+We booked an hour before leaving, at 10 am.

-Pick up from hotel and the ride to the river was free of charge when booking through this place.
-After you are finished tubing, you can opt to walk back to the tubing office or take a tuktuk for up to 20,000 kip.
-We decided to walk, since it was only about 15 minutes.
+Pick up from the hotel and the ride to the river was free of charge when booking through this place.
+After you are finished tubing, you can opt to walk back to the Vang Vieng tubing office or take a tuk-tuk for up to 20,000 kip.
+We decided to walk since it was only about 15 minutes.

 - Tube Rental: 60,000 kip per person ($7 USD)

-What to bring tubing in Vang Vieng, Laos
+4. What to bring tubing in Vang Vieng

 Bring as little as possible.
 Keep in mind that whatever you bring will get wet, unless you have a dry bag.